Édith Piaf

-Édith Giovanna Gassion (19 December 1915 – 10 October 1963), known as Édith Piaf (/fr/), was a French singer and lyricist best known for performing songs in the cabaret and modern chanson genres.
-She is widely regarded as France's greatest popular singer and one of the most celebrated performers of the 20th century.
+Édith Giovanna Gassion (19 December 1915 – 10 October 1963), known as Édith Piaf (/fr/), was a French singer and lyricist.
+She is regarded as France's greatest popular singer and one of the most celebrated performers in the world.
+She is best known for performing songs in the cabaret and modern chanson genres.

-Having begun her career touring with her father at age fourteen, she was discovered in 1935 in Paris by night club owner Louis Leplée, and achieved her first successes in the "Theatre de l'ABC" among others with the song "Mon Légionnaire".
-Owner of the ABC music hall Mitty Goldin also wrote songs for her, e.g. "Demain", and produced some of her songs.
+Having begun her career touring with her father at age fourteen, she was discovered in 1935 in Paris by night club owner Louis Leplée.
 Her fame increased during the German occupation of France, shortly after which (in 1945) she wrote the lyrics to her signature song, "La Vie en rose".
 She became France's most popular entertainer in the late 1940s, also touring Europe, South America and the United States, where her popularity led to eight appearances on The Ed Sullivan Show.

 Piaf continued to perform, including several series of concerts at the Paris Olympia music hall, until a few months before her death in 1963 at age 47.
 Her last song, "L'Homme de Berlin", was recorded with her husband Théo Sarapo in April 1963.
-Since her death, several documentaries and films have been produced about Piaf's life as a touchstone of French culture.
+Since her death, several documentaries and films have been produced about Piaf's life as a touchstone of French culture, including the Academy Award winning La Vie en Rose in 2007.

 Piaf's music was often autobiographical, and she specialized in chanson réaliste and torch ballads about love, loss and sorrow.
 In addition to her signature song, her most widely known songs include "Non, je ne regrette rien" (1960), "Hymne à l'amour" (1949), "Milord" (1959), "La Foule" (1957), "L'Accordéoniste" (1940), and "Padam, padam..."
 (1951).